На русском языке

 ~ R'_{F} = \frac { G M'_{ps}}{ {V'}^2_{\Pi}} .

-As the objects – the electron's analogues we assume magnetized disks with a high content of iron, which are discovered near the X-ray pulsars – which are the main candidates to magnetars.
-[5] The mean radii of the disks are close to the radius ~ R'_{F} , as well as to the Roche radius, at which the planets are disintegrated due to strong star's gravitation.
-If we compare with the Solar system, in which the Sun's mass is 1.35 times less than the mass of a neutron star, than the radius ~ R'_{F} turns out larger than the Solar radius and less than the orbital radius of Mercury.
+It is assumed that at the level of star objects – electron's analogues are magnetized disks with a high content of iron, which are discovered near X-ray pulsars – which are main candidates to |magnetars.
+[11] Mean radii of the disks are close to radius ~ R'_{F} , as well as to the Roche radius, at which planets are disintegrated due to strong star's gravitation.
+For the Solar system, in which the Sun's mass is 1.35 times less than mass of a neutron star, radius ~R'_{{F}} turns out larger than Solar radius and less than orbital radius of Mercury.

 \Phi' = \frac {M'_{ps}}{M_p}=1.62 \cdot 10^{57},